The microscale organization of directed hypergraphs: Results

 \subsection{Patterns of directed hyperedges}

-We characterize directed hypergraphs across domains by investigating the diversity in their patterns of directed hyperedges.
+A natural starting point to characterize directed hypergraphs across domains is investigating the diversity in their patterns of directed hyperedges.
 For each dataset, we construct a \textit{hyperedge signature vector} \( \mathbf{v} \), which captures the distribution of hyperedges based on the sizes of their source and target sets (see Methods).
 Such vectors provide a fingerprint for systems based on their higher-order connectivity patterns at the microscale.
 Figure~\ref{fig:signature}a shows the hyperedge signature vectors for each dataset, considering interactions up to size \(6\).
 To emphasize the role of higher-order interactions in the analysis, we do not consider one-to-one interactions.
-In the \Email data we find abundance only in entries corresponding to one-to-many interactions, reflecting the typical structure of email communications.
+We find that one-to-many interactions dominate the \Email dataset, reflecting the typical structure of email communications.
 Similarly, in the \qna, many-to-one interactions are prevalent, as these systems involve multiple individuals responding to a question by a single user.
 In contrast, \metabolic and \Citation datasets show high abundances in many-to-many relationships across a variety of source and target set sizes.
 Finally, \bitcoin dataset exhibits more varied behavior, with abundant entries for both one-to-many and many-to-many interactions, indicating different interaction types in the network.